25 June 202409:30 - 13:30 BST

 Participants will be supplied with on-demand Safety Cases and relevant Building Safety Act training, that is recommended viewing prior to attending.

-Emma is an Associate at CampbellReith and is Chartered with the Institution of Civil Engineers with over 13 years' experience in field of geotechnical engineering.
-Her knowledge extends across shallow and deep foundations, basements and retaining walls and ground movement assessments, having worked on a variety of small to large scale commercial, residential, healthcare, education and infrastructure projects across the UK.
+Liz is a Partner at CampbellReith and leads their ground engineering group.
+She is chartered with the Geological Society of London and has over 30 years' experience in the field of geotechnical engineering.
+Her knowledge covers site investigation, ground risk management, foundations, basements and retaining walls and ground movement assessments, having worked on a variety of small to large scale regeneration, commercial, residential, healthcare, education and infrastructure projects across the UK.

 Email - [email protected]